 There is much debate over how much you should spend on an engagement ring.
 However, this is entirely up to you.
 There are beautiful engagement rings available for all budgets.
 It's important to bear in mind that certain types of metal and precious stones can be expensive.
 But you still don't have to break the bank to get a quality engagement ring.

-2. To surprise or not to surprise, that is the question?
+2. To surprise or not to surprise?

 Is it better to surprise your partner or not?
 Some studies suggest that more women prefer to have a say in the choice of engagement ring.
 However, if you want to be traditional and romantic, there's no reason why you shouldn't surprise.